Reporting the sale or exchange of real estate

 Income from the sale or exchange of real estate is subject to different tax treatments depending on whether the property:

-- has been held by the taxpayer for more than 2 years;
+- has been held by the taxpayer for more or less than 5 years;

-- is the main residence or not.
+- is their main residence or not.
 The sale or exchange of the main residence is exempt from income tax, regardless of the length of time the property is held;

-- is transferred by a natural person to the State, a commune or an association of communes, regardless of the period of detention of the building (Housing Pact).
+- is transferred by a natural person to the State, a commune or an association of communes, regardless of the period of detention of the building (Pacte logement - housing Pact).

-Nevertheless, the exchange or sale of a building still has to be reported to the Luxembourg Inland Revenue (Administration des contributions directes - ACD).
+Nevertheless, the exchange or sale of a building must always be reported to the Luxembourg Inland Revenue (ACD).

 Who is concerned

-The taxpayer who sells or exchanges real estate must declare it to the ACD if he is:
+Taxpayers who sell or exchange real estate must declare this to the ACD if they are:

-- resident and sells a property located in Luxembourg or abroad;
+- resident and sell a property located in Luxembourg or abroad;

-- non-resident and sells a property located in Luxembourg;
+- non-resident and sell a property located in Luxembourg;

 The declaration of the income collected is done by the submission of a tax return (form 100) and of the relevant annex (form 700).